Indiana shuts down No. 4 Iowa for 81-69 road upset

 - Oops!Something went wrong.Please try again later.

-IOWA CITY, Iowa (AP) Perhaps, coach Fran McCaffery said, his Iowa team got too comfortable.
+IOWA CITY, Iowa — Perhaps, coach Fran McCaffery said, his Iowa team got too comfortable.

 The fourth-ranked Hawkeyes came into Thursday night’s game against Indiana on a five-game winning streak and tied for the Big Ten lead.